Securing Agentic AI Systems: A Defense-in-Depth Approach

 Malicious instructions are injected directly into the knowledge base.
 The agent continues to operate normally until a specific query or condition activates the payload.
 When triggered, the agent executes unauthorized actions—transferring funds, leaking data, or bypassing authorization checks.

-These attacks are difficult to detect.
-Standard testing often misses them because the malicious behavior remains dormant until precise conditions are met.
+Standard testing often misses these attacks because malicious behavior remains dormant until precise conditions are met.
+Retrieval infrastructure becomes part of the attack surface, requiring protection against adversarial content designed to manipulate downstream behavior.

 In banking, the exposure is broad.
 A customer service agent may leak account information.
 A fraud detection agent may ignore specific transaction patterns.
 A compliance agent may retrieve falsified regulatory guidance.
 Each agent becomes a delivery mechanism for targeted attacks.